 There were too many great beers to list off, but my favorite of the day was Zora Pale Ale from Strange Craft Beer.
 Zora is dry hopped with fresh rosemary, and I absolutely loved the flavor.
 It’s the beer equivalent of a nice focaccia bread.
 If you think that sounds weird you’re wrong.
 It was amazing.
 As for Jeff, he had too many favorites to pick just one.
 His favorite was whatever IPA was currently in his tasting glass.
 Having so many great ones to choose from made him a happy camper.
 Another great thing about the beer at the Summit of Bluegrass and Brews was that it was easy to come by.
 The lines were always short, as everyone spread out to enjoy the scenery.

 After the Summit of Bluegrass and Blues beer fest ends, the Bluegrass music continues next door at Lake Dillon Amphitheater.
-We listened to a bit of both bands, Missed the Boat and the David Grisman Bluegrass Experience.
-However it was still awfully hot and we found it hard to sit still without melting.
-We ended up wandering the shores of Lake Dillon, and then enjoying a cold tropical drink at the Tiki Bar next to the marina.
+We listened to a bit of both band, Missed the Boat and the David Grisman Bluegrass Experience.
+However, it was still awfully hot and we found it hard to sit still without melting.
+We ended up wandering the shores of Lake Dillon and then enjoying a cold tropical drink at the Tiki Bar next to the marina.

 Overall, we had a great time during our day exploring Dillon.
 The lake was beautiful, the music was great, and we had more than our fair share of great craft beer.
 We really hope to make the Summit of Bluegrass and Brews a regular annual event.

 P.S.
 You may have noticed the smoky-looking sky in the photo at the beer fest above.
 There was a wildfire nearby, though we’re not sure which it was.
 Sadly, hot and dry weather has brought several fires to our state.
 Hopefully, we cool down and get some rain soon.